Charts and plots for Android

 of the bar is calculated from the plot’s range origin value.

-instance of BarFormatter
+instance of BarFormatter:

 // create a bar formatter with a red fill color and a white outline: